gwilken/shipwreck-explorer/README.md

 # US Shipwreck Locator

 Search, locate, and find information for 17,000+ shipwrecks in United States territorial and surrounding waters.
+Mark and save favorites for later viewing.
 Built with Node.js, Express, and MongoDB.

 ## Search